Skip to main content

 SectionWhat it containsSource

-DemographicsAge (binned), gender (estimated), languageLicensed audience data
+DemographicsAge (binned), gender (estimated), languageAudience data providers

 Listener tierCasual / engaged / fan classificationPatchline-derived from listening behavior

-Social audienceIG, TikTok, YouTube, X overlap and growthLicensed audience data
+Social audienceIG, TikTok, YouTube, X overlap and growthAudience data providers

 Streaming behaviorRepeat-listen %, playlist save %, completion rateAggregated platform signals where available